 Please note that Blink may request additional information from you to verify your identity before we delete any information.
 As data processors, Blink will assist the data controller (your organization or employer) in complying with their responsibilities under GDPR for personal data deletion.
 This means we will need to reach out to them to let them know about the request and get their authorization to process it.

 Once deleted, your data, including your account cannot be accessed.
 Note that content you have shared with others will remain visible after you have deleted your account.

-Where possible a Right to be Forgotten request will be actioned within 30 days of receipt.
-However, where requests are complex or numerous, we will notify you within 30 days and action the request within 90 days of receipt.
+Where possible, a Right to be Forgotten request will be actioned within 30 days of receipt.
+However, when requests are complex or numerous, we will notify you within 30 days and action the request within 90 days of receipt.